Ben Bradshaw: Other activities

-In 2009, Ben Bradshaw won the Stonewall Politician of the Year Award in 2009 for his work to support equality for lesbian, gay and bisexual people.
+In 2009, Bradshaw won the Stonewall Politician of the Year Award in 2009 for his work to support equality for lesbian, gay and bisexual people.
 He was given a score of 100% in favour of lesbian, gay and bisexual equality by Stonewall.
-Bradshaw was sworn in as a member of the Privy Council in 2009, giving him the right to the honorific prefix "The Right Honourable".
+He was sworn in as a member of the Privy Council in 2009, giving him the right to the honorific prefix "The Right Honourable".

-Bradshaw is a member of the Henry Jackson Society Advisory Council.

 Personal life

 On 24 June 2006, Bradshaw and his partner Neal Dalgleish, who is a BBC producer, registered a civil partnership.
 He was one of the first MPs to do so, and he was the first Cabinet Minister to be in a civil partnership.
 Bradshaw has asked the Church of England to clarify whether a member of the Church of England clergy who married a same sex partner would be disciplined or defrocked.

-Bradshaw's brother is Jonathan Bradshaw, CBE, Professor Emeritus of Social policy at the University of York.
+Bradshaw's brother is Jonathan Bradshaw, professor emeritus of social policy at the University of York.

+Bradshaw was knighted in the 2023 Birthday Honours for political and public service.